pgdr/talks/decoration/PITCHME.md

 ---

 Decorators let you

 * write nice code
 * extend written code
-* manage functions with little overhead
+* modify functions, no overhead

 +++

 Context managers let you

-* safely change context
+* exception safe context
 * rids of action/reaction pattern
 * use decorators to make them

 ---

-fin
+this is the end